Bhanutejaswi230/QComm-Income-Shield/README.md

 Green Tier: High-tenure riders with consistent delivery history get Instant Payouts.
 Yellow Tier (Flagged): If Sensor Fusion data is "Inconclusive" (e.g., the phone was in a backpack), the rider gets a notification: "Presence Unverified.
 Please upload a 5-second video of your surroundings to unlock your payout."
 Red Tier (Fraud): Confirmed spoofing leads to a 2-week "Cooling-off Period" where the rider cannot subscribe, preserving the ecosystem's integrity.

+QComm Income Shield Phase 2 Automation and Protection Submission

+SUMMARY
+QComm Income Shield is a parametric insurance platform built for Indias quick commerce delivery partners.
+We protect the livelihoods of gig workers by automating income recovery during uncontrollable disruptions like heavy rain or platform outages.
+PHASE 2 DELIVERABLES
+1 REGISTRATION PROCESS
+We created a seamless onboarding flow for delivery partners.
+An innovative feature includes automatic Rider ID generation if the field is left blank.
+This allows for rapid deployment during high-demand shifts.
+Hyper-local operating zones are captured to evaluate regional risk factors.
+2 AI INTEGRATION AND DYNAMIC PREMIUM CALCULATION
+Our pricing model uses machine learning logic to adjust weekly premiums based on hyper-local risk.
+As requested in the guidelines, workers in safe zones receive an automatic 2 rupee discount.
+The system also dynamically offers increased coverage hours based on predictive weather modeling.
+3 INSURANCE POLICY MANAGEMENT
+The dashboard allows workers to monitor their active shield status.
+We integrated mock sensor status for Accelerometer and GPS data to demonstrate how we prevent fraud like GPS spoofing and verify the riders location during a claim event.
+4 CLAIMS MANAGEMENT AND ZERO TOUCH PROCESS
+We built automated triggers to identify income loss.
+The solution showcases a seamless zero-touch claim process.
+When a disruption like heavy rain is detected via API triggers, the payout is approved and sent automatically.
+No manual forms or filings are required from the worker.
+TECHNICAL STACK
+Framework: Flutter
+Backend: Firebase
+Language: Dart
+Sensors: Accelerometer and GPS Monitoring
+Logic: 3 to 5 Automated Triggers for Income Loss
+HOW TO RUN THE PROTOTYPE
+1 Install the Flutter SDK
+2 Clone the repository from GitHub
+3 Run the command: flutter pub get
+4 Execute the app: flutter run -d chrome